Red, green, maybe. Might be time to learn what these colors mean when it comes to your retirement account.

 An investor today has a lot more options than they did in the past.
 Retirement planning can be overwhelming as financial professionals have different opinions and methods of investing.
 I create retirement plans that are consolidated and easy to understand by focusing on the color of their investments and not on the specific products within their investments.

 Has a financial professional ever asked you what the color of your money is?
 Many investors are unfamiliar with this terminology.
-Most individuals have not heard of this because their financial advisers are more interested in discussing the specifics of a certain product rather than how you will benefit from that product.
-What I see is that focusing on product versus color can have a negative impact on your retirement.
+Most individuals have not heard of this because their financial advisers are more interested in discussing the specifics of a particular product rather than how you will benefit from that product.
+What I see is that focusing on product versus color can harm your retirement.

 Let’s talk about the financial phases you’re going to go through, including the accumulation phase, the preservation phase, and the distribution phase.